50 Personal Security Tips

 Lock your Doors at night.

-The more people that are around, the more danger (and risks) thereof.
-It’s just the odds.
-More opportunities for criminals.
+The more people around, the more danger (and risks) there are.
+It’s just the odds—there are more opportunities for criminals.

 Trust your gut.
 If it doesn’t feel right, it probably isn’t.